Highlands & Islands - BBC News

 Latest stories

-Hamilton Academical 2-0 Ross County
+Ross County v Dundee

-Dougie Imrie and David Templeton strike to secure three precious Premiership points for Hamilton, and keep Ross County bottom.
+Preview followed by live coverage of Tuesday's Scottish Premiership game between Ross County and Dundee.